ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 If you want to use the ESMValTool Julia functionality, you will also need to install Julia.
-If you are just getting started, we suggest that you come back to this step later when and if you need it.
+If you are just getting started, we suggest that you come back to this step later when, and if you need it.
 To perform the Julia installation, make sure that your conda environment is activated and then execute